openstack-archive/gnocchi/doc/source/install.rst

 measurement.

 The *storage* is responsible for storing measures of created metrics.
-It receives timestamps and values and computes aggregations according to the defined archive policies.
+It receives timestamps and values, and pre-computes aggregations according to the defined archive policies.

-The *indexer* is responsible for storing the index of all resources, along with their types and their properties.
-Gnocchi only knows resource types from the OpenStack project, but also provides a *generic* type so you can create basic resources and handle the resource properties yourself.
+The *indexer* is responsible for storing the index of all resources, along with their types and properties.
+Gnocchi only knows about resource types from the OpenStack project, but also provides a *generic* type so you can create basic resources and handle the resource properties yourself.
 The indexer is also responsible for linking resources with metrics.